psmsmets/xcorr/README.rst

   operations per channel id.
 Channel operations and parameters are added to the `pair` as attribute containing id as key.

-- **cc** - Crosscorrelation functions and constructors for ``lag`` time and unbiased ``weight`` vectors.
+- **cc**.
+Crosscorrelation functions and constructors for ``lag`` time and unbiased ``weight`` vectors.

-- **postprocess** - Postprocess correlation data arrays:
+- **signal** operations to crosscorrelation estimates, or any `xarray.DataArray` with a ``lag`` time dimension:

+  - Detrend (demean and linear).
-  - Utilities to demean the crosscorrelation estimate, extract lag windows of interest, calculate the signal-to-noise ratio of the crosscorrelation estimate.
+  - Extract lag windows of interest.
+  - Root-mean-square.
+  - Signal-to-noise ratio.
-  - Time-domain filter an `xarray.DataArray` using a forward-backward (zero-phase) digital butterworth filter using cascaded second-order sections.
+  - Time-domain filter using a forward-backward (zero-phase) digital butterworth filter by cascaded second-order sections.
+  - Periodogram.
+  - Spectrogram.
-  - Stack crosscorrelation estimates
+  - Stack crosscorrelation estimates over a full time period, or grouped per day, month, year, year-day, year-month.

-  - Spectrogram
+- **util**.
+Various utilities:

-- **util** - Utilities:

   - Hash utilities for python `list` and `dict` types, and entire objects such as `obspy.Trace`, `obspy.Stream`, `xarray.DataArray`, and `xarray.Dataset`.